Ferix9288/AdeeptTwoBalancingRobot/README.md

 ## Future steps
 1. Continue fine-tuning PID constants.
+Once done, record my baby in action.
     - Will try doing a bluetooth dump on PID term contributions (the P, I, and D)
     - From above, try either modeling the system or just better understand its behavior to adjust constants accordingly.
     - Maybe cry some more as to how painful this process is.